bitjson/typescript-starter/README.md

 ## Generate/update changelog & release

 This project is tooled for [Conventional Changelog](https://github.com/conventional-changelog/conventional-changelog) to make managing releases easier.
-See the [standard-version](https://github.com/conventional-changelog/standard-version) documentation for more information on the workflow.
+See the [standard-version](https://github.com/conventional-changelog/standard-version) documentation for more information on the workflow, or [`CHANGELOG.md`](CHANGELOG.md) for an example.

 ```bash
 # bump package.json version, update CHANGELOG.md, git tag the release